shopinvader/odoo-shopinvader/shopinvader_product_variant_selector/readme/DESCRIPTION.rst

 This is shopinvader the odoo module for the new generation of e-commerce.

-This module will add the field "variant_selector" in the variant json (exported to algolia or elastic).
-This new field will allow you to easily switch between the variant of the product.
+This module adds the field `variant_selector` in the product variant metadata (exported to algolia or elastic).
+The value of the field contains the possible combinations of variants that are available.
+This ease frontend development of variant selectors.

 Example of value